 - Lunar New Year (Tet)

 It is the biggest festival over a year.
-Occuring in late January or early February, Tet is the longest national holiday.
+Occurring in late January or early February, Tet is the longest national holiday with various Tet activities.
 This is the time for family gatherings, for relaxing after a hard- working year, for displays of firework and for hope about the next new year.
 If you plan to go on a tour to Vietnam during Tet, it is essential that you book your flight and your hotel in advance as early as possible.
 Otherwise, there will be no slot available for you.

 - Hung King Temple Festival (Early April):